Last Updated: April 27th, 2022 by Jake Cain

 View Level Right Field – These are going to set you back about $14 a piece, and personally I think that sometimes the higher up, the better.
 I know that is contrary to most ticket logic, but it gives you a better breeze, shade on a day game, and a better view of the river and Mt.
 Adams.
 Besides that, the crowd tends to be thinner up there, and less late people walk in front of you.

-To me its important to be in the shade for summer games.
+To me it is important to be in the shade for summer games.
 Anything in on the first base side is preferable in that regard.

 Sometimes they are considered handicapped rows, but that certainly isn’t a requirement.
 We have had season tickets at Great American Ballpark for years with one of these seats; it’s nice for a big man.